akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 The artificial neurons are organised in layers.
 We will have 3 types of layers:
 * The **input layer**.
 The input layer contains the input values without any weight or bias multiplication.
 In our case this is an input vector with 2 elements (shrub height and leave size).
 * The **output layer**.
 The output layer is the final layer of our neural network, and outputs the predicted value.
+In our case this will be a single scalar number in the 0 - 1 range, indicating the predicted shrub species.
 * A **hidden layer**.
 Any layer that is not the input layer or the output layer is called a hidden layer.
 Their outputs are not directly observable.
+A hidden layer can contain any number of artificial neurons, and it is up to us to decide how many hidden layers there are, and how many artificial neurons they have.

 We can chain these layers together.
 The number of hidden layers and the number of neurons in each layer is for us to decide.
 For this example, we will have the input layer, 3 artificial neurons in a first hidden layer, 3 artificial neurons in a second hidden layer and finally the output layer with 1 artificial neuron.
 From layer to layer, every artificial neuron is connected using weights.
 This means that with 2 input elements and 3 neurons in the first hidden layer we will have (2 x 3 ) 6 weights in between.
 From the first hidden layer to the second hidden layer, we will have 9 weights (3 * 3), and from the second hidden layer to the final layer we will have 3 weights (3 * 1).
-The number of bias units equals the number of neurons, so that means in total our neural network will have 25 parameters (6 + 9 + 3 + 7).
+The number of bias units equals the number of neurons, so that means in total our neural network will have 25 parameters (6 weights + 9 weights + 3 weights + 7 bias units).

-The following is a graphical representation of our neural network (excluding the bias vectors):
+The following is a graphical representation of our neural network (excluding the bias units):

 ![NeuralNetworkPicture](NeuralNetworkPicture.png)